 Seared Ahi Tuna Salad is a quick, protein-forward, restaurant-style salad made with sesame-crusted ahi tuna, fresh greens, and a light ginger sesame dressing.
 This seared tuna salad recipe relies on high heat and a short stovetop sear to create a crisp exterior while keeping the tuna rare in the center, making it an easy option for a fast weekday meal at home.

-If you like this seafood recipe, you may also love our Poke Bowl with Seared Ahi Tuna or our Salmon and Mango Salad Recipe.
+If you like this seafood recipe, you may also love our Poke Bowl with Seared Ahi Tuna, Blackened Scallop Caesar Salad or Old Bay Shrimp Salad.

 Why We Love This Recipe